Steven Haggerty

 Predictable income: Long-term contracts provide a steady stream of revenue, allowing for better financial planning and resource allocation.

-Upselling opportunities: Ongoing relationships create chances to upsell additional products or services, increasing the customer's lifetime value.
+Upselling opportunities: Ongoing relationships create natural opportunities to upsell additional products or services, increasing the customer's lifetime value.

 Consider a B2B SaaS company that signs a 3-year contract with a client.
 This arrangement guarantees a stable income stream and opens doors for additional sales throughout the contract period.
 In contrast, a B2C SaaS company might struggle with higher churn rates and constant customer acquisition efforts.